 Don’t be discouraged by the swim in the race.
 Prepare well and you’ll enjoy it.

 If this has encouraged you to give a sprint triathlon a try, let me know in the comments, I’d love to hear from you.
 You do not have to be super fit, you can start where you are at.
-I’m loving this journey even though I still doubt myself on a daily basis.
+I’m loving this journey even though I still doubt myself daily.